Establishing Good Relationships with Instructors

 In addition to helping students with coursework, building positive relationships with one’s community college instructor also allows students to foster a positive interaction that can open up the opportunity for dialogue if a disagreement later arises.

-Whether students disagree with a designated grade or disagree with an instructor’s course content or teaching strategies, a strong relationship, established early in the course, can allow a student and instructor to more fruitfully negotiate any potential concerns.
+Whether students disagree with a designated grade or with an instructor’s course content or teaching strategies, a strong relationship established early in the course can allow students and instructors to negotiate any potential concerns more fruitfully.

 How to Establish a Positive Relationship with Community College Instructors